Seven7949/WiFi-Sniffer-using-Scapy/README.md

 👩‍💻 Author

-Crafted with chaos & curiosity 😈 by YourNameHere
+Crafted with chaos & curiosity by Seventhetic

 🧾 License